QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

 or, if you want to run each one seperatly `ctest --extra-verbose -I 1,1,,1` or  `ctest --extra-verbose -I 2,2,,2` respectively.
 N.b. those test are intended to simultaneously assess all the different parameters and capabilities of the simulation code but they do not represent any particular physical scenario.

-### Configuring a simulation
+### Reconfiguring a simulation

-To configure the boundary conditions applied to the system the user is expected to edit the `TETHYS_2D_Main_v<...>.cpp` file according to his needs.
+TETHYS was designed and is meant to primarily simulate and study Dyakonov-Shur instability and therefore the boundary conditions required to excite such response are implemented.
+However, if the user wish to configure the boundary conditions applied to the system differently, he is expected to edit the `TETHYS_2D_Main_v<...>.cpp` file according to his needs.
 The default boundary conditions are the following:
 ```cpp
 DyakonovShurBoundaryCondition::DyakonovShurBc(graph);
 DirichletBoundaryCondition::YClosedNoSlip(graph);